ddev/ddev.com/src/content/blog/working-with-ddev-and-vite.md

 But how do we use these integrations with DDEV?

 The main goal for us is the same as above - we need to use Vite from https://your-project.ddev.site:5173/, not from http://localhost:5173.
-So adding the `server`-settings to `vite.config.js` is necessary in all cases.
+So adding the `server` settings to `vite.config.js` is necessary in all cases.

 ```
 # .ddev/config.yaml